-Ruger was known for a long time as a leader and sporting rifles.
-They made some the finest bolt action and semi-automatic rimfire rifles you could buy. recently in the past few years, they’ve been making more and more of tactical rifles.
-Including a few forays into AR 15 pattern, rifles dubbed the Ruger 556.
+Ruger is well known as a leading manufacturer of sporting rifles.
+They make some the finest bolt action and semi-automatic rimfire rifles you could buy.
+In the past few years they’ve been making more and more tactical rifles.
+Including a few forays into AR 15 pattern platforms, with a rifle dubbed the Ruger 556.
 These are excellent rifles by all accounts.

-That doesn’t mean any optic will do, however.
-You need to take some time and think about what style of the optic is going to be best for your shooting preferences and find out which is for you.
-Overall here are the best scope for Ruger AR 556.
+That doesn’t mean just any old optic will do however, you need to take some time and think about what style of the optic is going to be best for your shooting preferences and find out which is for you.
+Here are our picks for the best scope for Ruger AR 556.

 Table of Contents

 - Best Scope for Ruger AR 556 on the Market Review